kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I'm told the whole team is dismissed as they are no longer required.
 - I used to think it was because of my anti-woke, women's rights activities and the extraordinary manner in which an industrial spy was able to cause enormous trouble with the tech systems, and consequently find out about my private political activities and manage to stick the boot in for me, just weeks after I started.
 - I now believe this was incorrect, and it was instead due to the [porn fatwa](../2001-to-2010/2003.md#porn-fatwa) which had gotten so out of control everything I did in my life was monitored and manipulated by porn addicts, often working alongside me in tech companies.
-- I had just given a public online interview stating I believed I was being drugged and filmed in my flat.
-- Furthermore, anyone in Polygon management knowing what was happening to me in Denia will have known I was about to be [murdered by poisoning by Carmen Cano and her associates](#serious-poisoning-with-intent-to-harm-or-kill).
+- Anyone in Polygon management knowing what was happening to me in Denia will have known I was about to be [murdered by poisoning by Carmen Cano and her associates](#serious-poisoning-with-intent-to-harm-or-kill).
 - They couldn't have me turn up to meetings while that was happening now, could they?
+- Do the criminal porn-networks announce these things too?
+Do they offer one-off subscriptions for this version of snuff-porn maybe?
 - Did Gabriel know what was coming next for me?
-- I wonder if VSSH and the L'Amistat band were also aware of this about to happen.
+- It's an unlawful sacking as per my solid Spanish contract.
 - The dismissal letter explains the company is aware it is an unlawful dismissal, but I'm supposed to accept it.
-- I instruct a lawyer to help me who appears to be on Polygon's side.
+- I instruct a lawyer to help me who quickly appears to be on Polygon's side, but may turn out to be on mine.
 - I suspect they continue to hire one of my team, [Hansraj Bodani](../2023/november.md#polygon); a man who was outrageously insubordinate towards me when I was his manager.
+- Or maybe Hans's contract was always going to expire once I had left.
-- The other member of my team, Anthony, is given work with one of Polygon's strong partners, `gateway.fm`, but doesn't stay long (maybe they found out what I was saying was true).
+- The other member of my team, Anthony, is given work with one of Polygon's strong partners, `gateway.fm` a few months later, but doesn't stay long (maybe they found out what I was saying about Anthony's lack of software skills was true).
 - Hans appeared to have been instructed to be insubordinate towards me (possibly by James Dawes who he had worked with before, or more like directly from Gabriel Silva and the founders).
 - His behavior included shouting me down in meetings, constant heckling, not doing any work at all, complaining about me to my manager, and more.
 - Whenever I asked for help from my managers with him, I was ignored.
 - Hans clearly knew he could say and do whatever he liked, and he did so.
 - Hans was good as gold with Gabriel Silva when he took over.
-- I suspect he's working there now still.
+- I suspect he's working there now still, perhaps for the Indian side of the business.
 - Polygon, and other human resources agents and companies, are beginning to look very suspect.

 ### Intense online stalking and hacking